muhammad-fiaz/EMSUGI/README.md

 - **Keyword and Topic Analysis**: Identifies popular keywords and topics by country and region.
 - **Responsive Design**: Supports a mobile-friendly and responsive layout for viewing reports.

+> **NOTE** These features are based project's future intention so the actual performance and feature may vary due to active development phases

 ## Screenshots

 Below are some screenshots showing the features and layout of the system: